Aphrodite1818/Port-Scanner-/readme.md

 - Intends to provide a small UI (Streamlit) where you can enter a hostname/IP and a port or port range, then scan for open TCP ports.
 - Includes a very small prototype scanner script that demonstrates creating sockets and attempting connections.

+**Try it Online**

+An online version is available here: **[https://aphrodite1818-port-scanner.streamlit.app/](https://aphrodite1818-port-scanner.streamlit.app/)**

+⚠️ **Important:** The online version can only scan targets that are publicly accessible (online services, external hosts).
+It **cannot** scan your local machine or private network addresses (`localhost`, `127.0.0.1`, `192.168.x.x`, etc.) due to network restrictions of the hosting environment.

+For scanning your local machine or private network, you must run the app locally (see setup below).

 **Prerequisites**
 - Python 3.8+ installed (adjust if using a different interpreter)
 - (Recommended) Use a virtual environment to avoid polluting the global Python environment.